vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 There are three main causes for the removal of the will of the Lord imposed on men as a punishment for past sins, owing to which the _jīva_s who are subject to the sway of past _karma_ have no clear knowledge concerning the _upāya_ that is already existent (namely _Bhagavān_), the _upāya_ by which His favour is secured (_Sādhyopāya_) and also the potency of these _upāya_s.
 They are as follows:- One is the speech that comes from the lips of Lakṣmī : If one asks, “May this _Śaraṇāgati_ by mine!"
 Her reply is "Let it be yours; everything will be obtained by it alone."
 Next is the grace of the good_ācārya_ and the third is the observance of the tradition of the righteous.
 The means (_vyāja_) by which the grace of the good _ācārya_  can be secured and the benefits arising therefrom may be understood from the episodes of [^63] Parāśara, Maitreya, Sañjaya, Aśvalāyana and others.

+[^63]:
+By the advice of Vasiṣṭa, Parāśara put a stop to the performance of a satra (sacrifice) which was aimed at the destruction of Rākṣasas.
+Pleased with this, Vasiṣṭa and Pulastya blessed him for his forbearance with a knowledge of the _śāstra_s and with the gifts necessary for the composition of a purāṇa.
+Maitreya studied the Vedas, the _dharma_ śāstra s and the Ved_aṅga_s from his _guru_ and, by his grace, obtained a knowledge of Vedānta  by which he realised how the origin, maintenance and destruction of the world occur and how there is nothing other than Viṣṇu .